Build Your Comparison

 Each card shows where this stock fits in a portfolio — not just who wins on paper.

-Bottom line: UPS leads in 5 of 7 categories, making it the strongest pick for valuation and capital efficiency and profitability and margin quality.
-FedEx Corporation is the stronger pick specifically for growth and revenue expansion and recent price momentum and sentiment.
+Bottom line: UPS leads in 4 of 7 categories, making it the strongest pick for profitability and margin quality and capital preservation and lower volatility.
+FedEx Corporation is the stronger pick specifically for growth and revenue expansion and valuation and capital efficiency.
 As sector peers, any of these can serve as alternatives in the same allocation.

 🥇UPS emerged as the overall leader.
 Track its performance: